-Amy McQuinn, MM, MT-BC joined the NeuroRhythm team in August 2016, and has worked in various clinical settings with a wide range of individuals of all ages, including those with mental health challenges, dementia, and developmental disabilities.
+Amy McQuinn, MM, MT-BC joined the NeuroRhythm team in August 2016, and has worked in various clinical settings with a wide range of individuals of all ages, including those with developmental disabilities, mental health challenges, and dementia.

-Amy has worked with people of all ages with special needs.
+Amy has worked with people of all ages with developmental and neurological challenges.
 She also has an interest in mental health and wellness.
-Amy’s main instrument is clarinet, on which she has had 7 years of formal training.
-She has also had 4 years of classical piano training and 1 year of formal training on guitar.
-She has learned to play a variety of instruments on her own over the years, including saxophone, recorder, flute, violin, and ukulele.
+She now specializes in Neurologic Music Therapy (NMT) and Applied Behavior Analysis (ABA).
+Her main instrument is clarinet, and she has learned to play a variety of instruments on her own over the years, including saxophone, recorder, flute, violin, and ukulele.
+She also enjoys incorporating guitar, piano, and percussion instruments into her sessions.

 Amy had a strong connection with music throughout her life, and she knew since childhood that it would always be her path.
 She learned piano on her own before taking formal lessons, joined church choirs, school bands, and learned any and every instrument she could get her hands on.
 After earning a degree in music, she thought about what the next step in her music journey might be.
 She discovered music therapy at this time, and when she realized that her love of music could be fused with the ability to help others, she jumped on the opportunity to become a music therapist.